Super-Protocol/py_competition/README.md

 ### Best solution criteria

-**Objective’s #1 Best Solution** should match the following criteria: cleanliness/correctness of the code, compliance with the guidelines and the objectives, originality of the solution, result/request match, solution speed, style variety, variety of request languages (English, Spanish, Chinese, etc)
+**Objective’s #1 Best Solution** should match the following criteria: compliance with the guidelines and the objectives, originality of the solution, result/request match, solution speed, style variety, variety of request languages (English, Spanish, Chinese, etc)

-**Objective’s #2 Best Solution** should match the following criteria: cleanliness/correctness of the code, compliance with the guidelines and the objectives, originality of the solution, result/request match, solution speed, styles variability, detalization
+**Objective’s #2 Best Solution** should match the following criteria: compliance with the guidelines and the objectives, originality of the solution, result/request match, solution speed, styles variability, detalization

 ## Rules and Disqualification